 The Internal Revenue Service issued a ruling in August 2013 stating that taxpayers in a civil union recognized under state law must file individually for federal income tax purposes.
-The IRS currently does not recognize civil unions as marriages.
+The IRS does not recognize civil unions as marriages.
 Click on the ruling to read the full Revenue Ruling 2013-17, as well as the related press release from the IRS.

-Same sex couples who entered into a marriage in a state or jurisdiction that recognizes same sex marriages should file both their federal and Illinois tax returns as “married filing jointly” or as “married filing separately.”
+Same sex couples who entered into a marriage in a state or jurisdiction that recognizes same sex marriages in 2013 should file both their federal and Illinois tax returns as “married filing jointly” or as “married filing separately.”
 Couples who file federal returns as “married filing jointly,” or as “married filing separately,” do not have to file the Schedule CU in Illinois.

 Additional information regarding IRS Revenue Ruling 2013-17, can be found by visiting Answers to Frequently Asked Questions for Registered Domestic Partners and Individuals in Civil Unions.

 More information about civil unions and income tax return filing can be found at tax.illinois.gov and Information and instructions regarding Civil Union filing, including the Schedule CU, also can be found on page five (5) of the 2013 IL-1040 instruction booklet.